towfique-pranto/js-counter/README.md

-# JavaScript One Project Everyday Challenge – From Easiest to Hardest
+# JavaScript Project Challenge – From Easiest to Hardest

 This repository is part of a personal learning challenge.